sdesa/spring-boot-azure-app-config/README.md

 # spring-boot-azure-app-config
 Simple Spring Boot Service using Azure App Config

-The code containers **application.properties** and **application-dev.properties**.
+This is a simple application that shows how to use spring profiles to access key/values across different environments tagged as labels in Azure App Config.

+The code contains **bootstrap.properties**, **bootstrap-dev.properties** and **bootstrap-test.properties** which have different labels referring to the different environments.
+They all have the same connection strings, the differentiator being the labels.

-Modify the connection string in the property files to point to your own Azure App Configuration Store connection string.
+Note: Modify the connection string in the property files to point to your own Azure App Configuration Store connection string.

 Create 2 keys in your config store as below: